2015 ANNUAL EEO PUBLIC FILE REPORT

 For purposes of this Report, a vacancy was deemed “filled” not when the offer was extended but when the hiree accepted the job offer.
 A person was deemed “interviewed” whether he or she was interviewed in person or over the telephone.

-With respect to items 1 through 5 above, the station employment unit had no full time hires or promotions during the period covered by this report.
+With respect to items 1 through 4 above, the station employment unit had no full time hires or promotions during the period covered by this report.
 With respect to item 5, the employment unit has undertaken several initiatives to broaden outreach efforts and awareness of job opportunities in the broadcasting industry.
-On March 21, 2014 Tiffany Flatt (Traffic Director) participated in the University of South Carolina School of Journalism and Mass Communications Job Fair providing career information to potential job seekers.
-Similarly on April 10, 2014, Tiffany Flatt (Traffic Director) represented the stations at the South Carolina Broadcasters Association Job Fair.
-We were looking for individuals interested in broadcasting and maybe internships.
+On March 20, 2015 Chris Johnson (General Manager) and Tiffany Flatt (Traffic Director) participated in the University of South Carolina School of Journalism and Mass Communications Job Fair providing career information to potential job seekers.
+Similarly on April 8, 2015, Chris Johnson (General Manager)) represented that stations at the South Carolina Broadcasters Association Job Fair.
+We were looking for individuals interested in broadcasting and possible internships.